Get a student of Financial Management and Services as an intern

 New ideas | New angles | New knowledge

-With an internship agreement you can get actual tasks done and at the same time meet a nearly graduated Financial Management and Services student, who has the skills to plan and carry out tasks within their speciality: financial management, property management, real estate, insurance or banking.
+With an intern you can get actual tasks done and at the same time meet a nearly graduated Financial Management and Services student, who has the skills to plan and carry out tasks within their speciality: financial management, property management, real estate, insurance or banking.

 With an internship you get: